WhispChat/whisp-server/README.md

 Make sure when you run the server binary that the SQLite3 path is set correctly (see note above).

+**NOTE**
+> The database contains a default channel (general) and an admin account that can be accessed by logging in with the following credentials:
+> * Username: admin
+> * Password: password123

 ## OpenSSL setup
 To generate the public key, private key, and certificate required to run the Whisp server using SSL, run the following commands in the `ssl/` folder: